 The governance of STRS Ohio is vested in the State Teachers Retirement Board.
-The Retirement Board consists of five contributing members, two retired members, three appointed members and the superintendent of public instruction.
+The Retirement Board consists of five contributing members, two retired members, three appointed members and the director of the Department of Education and Workforce.

 Teacher members are elected to four-year terms by members of the system.
 The retired teacher members are elected to four-year terms by retirees receiving benefits from STRS Ohio.
-The four remaining members are: an investment expert appointed by the governor (four-year term); an investment expert appointed jointly by the Speaker of the Ohio House of Representatives and the Ohio Senate President (four-year term); an investment expert designated by the treasurer of state (four-year term); and the superintendent of public instruction or his/her designated investment expert.
+The four remaining members are: an investment expert appointed by the governor (four-year term); an investment expert appointed jointly by the Speaker of the Ohio House of Representatives and the Ohio Senate President (four-year term); an investment expert designated by the treasurer of state (four-year term); and the director of the Department of Education and Workforce or their designated investment expert.
 Board members serve without compensation other than actual, necessary expenses.